lembn/CLUNKS/README.md

 In the above graph, the red line represents the growth of memory usage for the first algorithm with a buffer size of `1Kb`; the blue line shows the growth of memory usage for the second algoritm with a `1Kb` buffer; the purple line is the first algorithm with a `3Kb` buffer and the green line is the second algorithm with a `3Kb` buffer.
 The graph shows that using the first algorithm with a small buffer size is signifiactly better than other combinations as the recursion depth increases.

+## Dependencies

+The program relies on some external packages to provide certain functionality.
+This section will explain these dependencies and how they work.
+Along with the external packages, there is some functionality provided by special C# assemblies that come in the standard library, they will also be mentioned.

+### **Hosting and Logging:**

+The `Server.Worker` uses `Microsoft.Extensions.Hosting` and `Microsoft.Extensions.Logging` to set up the hosted service (worker service) and provide logging out of that service. `Hosting` also allows dependency injection to be used in the program, without having to rely on assembly reflection. `Serilog` is used alongside `Logging` to for the logging of the server. `Serilog` is used to override and reconfigure the default logger used by `Logging` to redirect the sink to a more accessible file to the user.

+### **Configuration:**

+The server can be configured by the user by editing the `App.config`/`Server.dll.config` files in the server's directory.
+This functionality is provided by `System.Configuration.ConfigurationManager` which provides the configuration classes used by the server to interact with the configuration file.
+While this could be achieved manually by reading the file with a `Stream` reader object in the program, `System.Configuration.ConfigurationManager` is the recommended practice for providing external configuration to programs, since it loads the configuration file automatically to the specification that `.config` files shpuld be arranged in.
+This makes reading connection strings or configuration elements easier in the program.

+### **Database Handling:**

+The server also includes `Microsoft.Data.Sqlite`.
+This exposes the classes and methods used by `Server.DBHandler.Cursor` to interact with the database.
+Other C#-Sqlite binaries are available, such as `System.Data.Sqlite`, but they are older and don't utilse the full extent of the new .NET functionality as well as `Microsoft.Data.Sqlite`

+### **Hashing:**

+Hashing is achieved with two libraries in the program.
+The server uses `BCrypt.Net-Next` to hash and veify passwords that are sent to it, while ClunksEXP uses the `bcrpyt` package to hash user and room passwords when `.exp` files are being created.

+### **GUI:**

+ClunksEXP's gui is written using widgets built on the classes provided by `tkinter`.
+These widgets are the styled by `tkinter.ttk` and `ttkthemes`.
+Image objecs are handled with `PIL`.

+### **ClunksEXP IO:**

+ClunksEXP's temporary file saving uses the `tempfile` module to create temporary files on the system.
+These temporary files store data serialized by `pickle`.
+The `.exp` files are generated programmatically and exporting using the classes and functions exposed by `xml.etree.ElementTree`.

+### ****

 <br>

 --------